Skip to Main Content

 Faculty Student Mentor Program

 The Faculty Student Mentor Program (FSMP) is one of several educational equity programs designed to provide students with the academic support and encouragement needed to accomplish their educational goals.
-In collaboration with teams of faculty and peer mentors from the respective Colleges, the program is designed to offer academic, career, and personal support to students from traditionally low-income communities who identified as first generation and/or as a student of color.
+In collaboration with teams of faculty, staff and peer mentors from the respective Colleges, the program is designed to offer academic, career and personal support, interaction and connection outside of the classroom through mentoring and activities that engage and bring greater equity to Pell-eligible students and students from traditionally low-income communities who identify as first-generation and/or as a student of color educational journeys.

 Group of students smiling at the camera